GDPR-Compliant AI Applications: Private EU Inference with RAG (Architecture Guide)

 - Get started: Create API key for private EU inference

-- Migration: Replace OpenAI with EU-based infrastructure
+- Migration: Migrate from OpenAI with step-by-step instructions

 - Pricing: Deployment options for production use